Monk’s Kettle (16th St SF)

 3141 16th Street • San Francisco • 415.865.9523

-http://www.monkskettle.com Their web page is updated inconsistantly, as of early 2009.
+http://www.monkskettle.com The beer menu on its web page is being updated regularly as of late 2017.

 Map to The Monk’s Kettle